pytroll/tutorial-satpy-half-day/INSTALL.md

    You should see `SUCCESS` as the last line of output.

 10. Installation is now complete.
-If you are attending an instructor lead tutorial then you can wait for your next steps from the instructor.
+If you are attending an instructor lead tutorial then you can wait for the day of the tutorial for further instructions.
 If you are following the tutorial on your own then continue on to the next step.

 11. Start the Jupyter Notebook server from the activated python environment so you can run the tutorial's notebooks.